-<blockheight> is the before announced blockheight, when the hard fork is going to happen.
+<blockheight> is the blockheight announced previously when the hard fork is going to happen.

-The bridge script will run and wait for the specified height of the network and upon reaching this height, will invoke
+The bridge script will run and wait for the specified height of the network.

-installLisk.sh to update the code, migrate the database to the new model and update the config files.
+installLisk.sh in order to update the code, migrate the database to the new model, and update the config files.

-lisk_bridge.sh inside of tmux, screen, byobu or another terminal multiplexer and detach your session even days ahead of time, though you’d want to minimize this lead time if you’re exporting
+lisk_bridge.sh inside of tmux, screen, byobu, or another terminal multiplexer and detach your session days ahead of time if required.
+However, it is recommended to minimize this lead time when exporting the

-Important note for delegates: After automated upgrade, you still need to enable forging again manually, like described in configuration section.
+Important note for delegates: After an automated upgrade is performed, it will still be necessary to manually enable forging again, as described in the Configuration section.

-Don’t panic!
-Counting from the migration height, you have 2 full forging rounds time to upgrade your node manually by following the steps described in Migrate manually.
-If 2 full forging rounds have already passed since migration, your Node will be probably on a fork after the upgrade.
-To resolve this, rebuild your version of the blockchain from snaphot or from genesis block.
+Counting from the migration height, there are two full forging rounds time to upgrade your node manually by following the steps described in Migrate manually.
+If two full forging rounds have already passed since migration, your node will probably be on a fork after the upgrade.
+In order to resolve this, rebuild your version of the blockchain from snaphot or from genesis block.